Sonvanelle/SC2002-MOBLIMA/README.md

 Movie Booking and Listing Management Application (MOBLIMA) provides a simple interface approximating a movie theatre chain's front and back-facing software.
 This project was part of NTU's Computer Science SC2002 Object-Oriented Design & Programming module, allowing for demonstration of proficiency in different OOP concepts.

+#

 It supports admin operations such as:
 - Creating and modifying theatre layouts and seating
 - Defining ticket prices for different seat categories and holidays
 - Creating and updating movie listings, showings
 - Viewing movie sales figures and Top 5 metrics

-Movie-goers also may create accounts on the application for:
+Movie-goers also may create accounts on the application to:
-- Viewing movies by showing status
+- View movies by showing status
 - Make bookings for movie showings
 - Leave reviews